Edward Russell Thomas: Personal life

-He was the first American to kill someone in a car accident.

 On June 29, 1901, he married 17 year old Linda Lee Thomas, a member of the prominent Lee family of Virginia, at Newport, Rhode Island.
 Linda, who was "known as one of the country's most beautiful women," was introduced to Thomas by friends and after their marriage, they lived a life of luxury, with houses in Palm Beach, Manhattan, and Newport.
 They divorced on October 26, 1912 and she later remarried to well-known musical theatre composer Cole Porter.

 In 1912, on the day his first wife obtained her final divorce decree, he married Elizabeth Finley, a daughter of Henry Finley of New York City.
 Before their 1924 divorce in Florida, they were the parents of one son together: Samuel Finley Thomas (1913–1989), who became a medical doctor.

 In 1924, he married actress Lucy Cotton, the daughter of Adelaide Wisby Cotton and Warren Jefferson Cotton.
 Together, they lived at 320 Park Avenue and were the parents of one daughter: Lucetta Cotton Thomas (1925–1980), who changed her name to Mary Frances Thomas and married Kenneth Oscar Bailey.

 Thomas died after a three day illness at the Harbor Sanitarium in New York City on July 6, 1926.
 He was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
 His daughter Lucetta inherited Thomas' fortune.